Sumanth-Vallabhaneni-03/Voice-Navigation-app/README.md

 ---

-✅ **Voice-Navigation** is committed to enhancing mobility and empowering visually impaired individuals with independence and confidence🌟
+✅ **Voice-Navigation** is committed to enhancing mobility and empowering seamless interface with less Complexity🌟

 ---